loilo/node-php-date/README.md

 ## Language data
 The locale defaults to `en`.
 English and German names are pre-included in the package but you can easily add your own.
 This would add German to the formatter if it wasn't already in there:

+> **Note:** This is an *extremely* rudimentary and unreliable way to apply internationalization to your dates.
+The [`Intl.DateTimeFormat` API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat) would be the way to go here, but this would introduce a breaking change since support for older browsers would have to be dropped.

 ```javascript
 date.localizationData.de = {
   days: [ "Montag", "Dienstag", "Mittwoch", "Donnerstag", "Freitag", "Samstag", "Sonntag" ],